steveseguin/offline_deployment/README.md

 ### Getting OBS to play nice without Internet

 If on Windows, OBS uses the same certificates as Chrome does, so adding self-signed certs to Chrome works for users there.
 There may be a URL parameter to disable SSL checking as well, but I can't seem to find it at the moment.

+On Mac, I loosely recall I needed to add the self-signed certs to the local system's keychain for it to work.

 @hamza1311 mentioned when deploying on Linux, to get OBS to play nice, they used real SSL certificates for their domain, and then had things point to their local IP in `/etc/hosts`.